drand/website/docs/concepts/cryptography.md

 ## Conclusion

-To summarize, Drand is an efficient randomness beacon daemon that utilizes pairing-based cryptography, $t$-of-$n$ distributed key generation, and threshold BLS signatures to generate publicly-verifiable, unbiased, unpredictable, distributed randomness.
+To summarize, drand is an efficient randomness beacon daemon that utilizes pairing-based cryptography, $t$-of-$n$ distributed key generation, and threshold BLS signatures to generate publicly-verifiable, unbiased, unpredictable, distributed randomness.

-To learn more about the background of Drand, we refer to the [corresponding slides](https://docs.google.com/presentation/d/1t2ysit78w0lsySwVbQOyWcSDnYxdOBPzY7K2P9UE1Ac/edit?usp=sharing).
+To learn more about the background of drand, we refer to the [corresponding slides](https://docs.google.com/presentation/d/1t2ysit78w0lsySwVbQOyWcSDnYxdOBPzY7K2P9UE1Ac/edit?usp=sharing).

 Finally, for more formal background on public randomness, we refer to the research paper titled ["Scalable Bias-Resistant Distributed Randomness"](https://eprint.iacr.org/2016/1067.pdf) published at the [38th IEEE Symposium on Security and Privacy](https://www.ieee-security.org/TC/SP2017/).